amotivv/gpt-model-comparison/README.md

 ## Updates

 The comparison was last updated in May 2025.
 As OpenAI frequently updates their models and pricing, please verify the latest information on [OpenAI's official website](https://openai.com/).

+## MCP Server

+This repository also includes a Model Context Protocol (MCP) server that provides programmatic access to GPT model comparison data.
+The server enables LLMs and applications to:

+- Get recommendations for the optimal GPT model based on specific task requirements
+- Estimate token usage and costs across different models for any prompt
+- Access detailed information about model capabilities and limitations
+- Compare multiple models side-by-side on various dimensions

+The MCP server offers these tools:

+- `get_optimal_model`: Recommend the optimal GPT model based on task requirements
+- `estimate_text_cost`: Analyze text to estimate costs across models
+- `get_model_details`: Get comprehensive information about a specific model
+- `compare_models`: Compare multiple models side-by-side
+- `list_models`: Get a complete list of available models with optional categorization

+To use the MCP server, see the [documentation in the MCP folder](./gpt-model-comparison-mcp/).